 Instructions

-- Preheat oven to 350 degrees.
-Line cookie sheet with parchment paper or use ungreased.
+- Preheat the oven to 350°F. Line a cookie sheet with parchment paper or leave it ungreased.

-- Using an electric mixer cream together the butter and the ½ cup confectioners sugar until light and fluffy.
-Beat in the vanilla extract.
-Add the flour and the salt and beat until well combined.
-Stir in the nuts.
+- Using an electric mixer, cream together the butter and ½ cup confectioners’ sugar until light and fluffy.
+Beat in the vanilla.
+Add the flour and salt, and mix until well combined.
+Stir in the chopped pecans.

-- Form dough into 1 inch balls ( about 1 tablespoon) and place 2 inches apart on cookie sheet.
-Bake 12 to 15 minutes or until edges just start to brown.
+- Form the dough into 1-inch balls (about 1 tablespoon each) and place them 2 inches apart on the prepared cookie sheet.
+Bake for 12 to 15 minutes, or until the edges are just starting to brown.

-- While the cookies are still hot, roll them in the confectioners’ sugar.
-Cool and roll a second time or sift the remaining sugar over the tops using a strainer.
+- While the cookies are still warm, roll them in the remaining confectioners’ sugar.
+Let them cool, then roll a second time or dust the tops with sugar using a strainer.
 Cool completely before storing.

 I have added crushed peppermint candy canes instead of the nuts.
 It adds a Christmas color and a good flavor.
 I found that crushing the candy canes in a food processor or blender works best.
 Even the powder/dust works well.